SunnyTseng/Birds-Canada-ARU-2024/docs/project_report_11_19_species_validation_with_ShinyR.md

 ```

 - An interface should pop up if all goes well.
 This interface required
+  two entries:
-  two entries: 1.
-The .csv file that contains the meta data of the
+  - The .csv file that contains the meta data of the segments.
+This is
+    the .csv file in the species folder that you downloaded from the
+    Google Drive.
-  segments, and 2.
-The file path of the folder that contains the
+  - The file path of the folder that contains the segments.
+This is the
-  segments.
+    species folder that you downloaded.

 | select meta data                     | select recording folder              |
 |--------------------------------------|--------------------------------------|